 sure you won’t have trouble refilling necessary prescriptions.

 – Shipping.
 It’s silly and a hassle to bring everything you need with you.
 Consider using UPS or the like to ship some of your bulkier items, either to your winter address or a friend.
 If you won’t arrive before your stuff, ask or pay a friend to ship your pre-packed items on a specific date.
 Or buy duplicate items if you can store them there.

 – Bill paying.
 Pay bills before you leave.
 Set up auto payments or pay online so that you don’t miss any bills and incur penalties, it will also save you a lot of time.

 – Housekeeping.
 Wash sheets and towels before you leave.
 Take out the trash (Suspend pickups if you use a private service).
-Cover furniture to protect from light and dust.
+Cover furniture and take down artwork to protect from light and dust.
 Clean out the refrigerator.
 Bring outside furniture and BBQ inside your garage or basement.

 – Everyday life.
 What papers do you need to bring with you?
-Particularly if you are going to file your taxes from the south you will need all your tax files.
-If you take a trip abroad, you might need some documents like a passport while you are away.
+If you are going to file your taxes from the south you will need all your tax files.
+If you take a trip abroad, you will need your passport while you are away.
 Don’t forget checkbooks, address books, stationary.
 Likewise if you plan on working in your winter digs, bring the essentials of your office –like scissors, stapler, computer, paper, printer.
 Or buy it down there.

 – Get started early.
 If you wait until the morning of departure you are bound to forget something.
 Here is a Sample Checklist you can use or adapt in plaintext.
 Go through your checklist at least 2 days before you leave, and then create a final, out the door checklist.